skellis46/slipbox/this body.md

 >In 1997 Sherry Turkle, the MIT Professor of Social Studies specialising in human-technology interaction, wrote a book called Life on the screen: identity in the age of the Internet.
 Here’s what she said about computer networked gaming technologies at the time:
 >We come to see ourselves differently as we catch sight of our images in the mirror of the machine.
 A decade ago, when I first called the computer a second self, these identity-transforming relationships were almost always one-on-one, a person alone with a machine.
 This is no longer the case.– Turkle 1997, 9 [@ellis-2018-faces n.pag.]

+^bd1e4e

 (thinking about Turkle in relation to the whackiness of mirrors).
 Also seeing those kids perform for windows at Southbank.
-History of the mirror.
+History of the mirror. -- add both these to [[mirror with phone]]

 The first time I had a body.